 Skip to main content

-To allow a third party move your ERC-20 tokens using the 0x API, you need to set a token allowance.
-For 0x API, this means giving permission to one of two smart contracts — Permit2 or AllowanceHolder — to spend tokens on your behalf.
+To let a third party spend your ERC-20 tokens via the 0x API, you must set a token allowance.
+For 0x, this means approving either AllowanceHolder or Permit2to move tokens on your behalf.

 Which contract to approve depends on the API endpoint you're using:

-The wallet address that holds the tokens (called the taker) must approve the contract address returned in issues.allowance.spender, which is included in the /price or /quote API response.
+The wallet holding the tokens (taker) must approve the contract address returned in issues.allowance.spender or allowanceTarget from the /price or /quote response.

 danger